britram/taps-transports/draft-ietf-taps-transports.md

 An RTP sender encapsulates audio/video data into RTP packets to transport media streams.
-The RFC-series specifies RTP media formats allow packets to carry a wide range of media, and specifies a wide range of mulriplexing, error control and other support mechanisms.
+The RFC-series specifies RTP media formats allow packets to carry a wide range of media, and specifies a wide range of multiplexing, error control and other support mechanisms.

 If a frame of media data is large, it will be fragmented  into several RTP